stevecj/client_for_poslynx/README.md

     1.9.3-p545 :007 > client.end_session
      => nil

+### Using the EventMachine protocol

-### Code example using POSLynx protocol for EventManager
+The following example code demonstrates how to write an event-driven client using EventMachine and the POSLynx protocol for EventMachine.

     require 'client_for_poslynx'